UmerHA/fastmobile/ReadMe.md

 ## 3. Why FastMobile?

-As [Hyperview docs](https://hyperview.org/docs/guide_introduction) notes, developing for mobile is slow and painful compared to the web.
-To quote them:
+As the [Hyperview docs](https://hyperview.org/docs/guide_introduction) notes, developing for mobile is slow and painful compared to the web:

 > On mobile:
 >- we released code once a week,